tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LP_Ins_SVM.md

     model = SVC(kernel='linear')
     ```

-* Once the model has been created, it can be trained using the blob data created in the previous step and the **sklearn** `fit` function.
+* Once the model has been created, it can be trained using the blob data created in the previous step.
+The model is trained using the **sklearn** `fit` function.

     ```python
     model.fit(X, y)